You Are Here & Surveillance Is Everywhere! [2013]

 “I am vigilant of my ideas and yours, and how we spread them.”

-The reflections in this work resonate with Michel Foucault’s analyses of surveillance, power, and discipline.
-They also connect to contemporary debates on data control and algorithmic governance.
+The work is in dialogue with Michel Foucault’s thinking on surveillance, discipline, and power, and connects to present-day questions about data control and algorithmic governance.

 (Last revised: 14/05/2020)